truecharts/public/charts/stable/redmine/docs/Create How to install custom theme.md

 Click on Save.
 Wait for the app to deploy.

 Open the app.
-Login with default credentials `loging: admin Password: admin`.
+Login with default credentials (see below).
 You will be prompted to change the password.

+- User: `admin`
+- Password: `admin`

 Go to `Administration->Settings->Display`.
 See that the only available theme is Default.